 Dr. Jonathan DiCicco, an associate professor of political science and international relations, co-authored an essay on the 50th anniversary of the battle of Khe Sanh in the Vietnam War.
 The July 5 edition of the Washington Post ran the essay, which is available here.

 Dr. Joe Collins, an assistant professor of geosciences, co-authored a study on wet dust deposition across Texas during the 2012 drought for the July 6 edition of the Journal for Geophysical Research: Atmospheres.
 A summary of the study can be read here.

 Dr. John Vile, dean of the University Honors College and professor of political science and international relations, appeared on MorningLine on NewsChannel5+ July 9 to discuss tariffs, immigration and other national political issues.
 The video can be seen here.

 Vile also analyzed the nomination of U.S. Court of Appeals Judge Brett Kavanaugh to the U.S. Supreme Court in a July 13 story by the Catholic News Service.
-His perspective, as printed in the Boston Pilot, is accessible here.
+His perspective, featured in the Boston Pilot, is available here.

-Dr. Janet Colson, a professor of nutrition and food science, addressed the ups and downs of the ketogenic diet for a July 12 post at www.communityhealthmagazine.com that also was published in the Albany (Georgia) Herald, the Litchfield County (Connecticut) Times and www.bloodsugardiabetes.org.
-Her views are available here.
+Dr. Janet Colson, a professor of nutrition and food science, addressed the ups and downs of the ketogenic diet at www.communityhealthmagazine.com in a July 12 post that also was published in the Albany (Georgia) Herald and the Litchfield County (Connecticut) Times and at www.bloodsugardiabetes.org.
+The story is available here.

 Reporters seeking expertise from MTSU personnel, as well as members of the campus community with expertise for media, may contact Gina Logue in the Office of News and Media Relations at 615-898-5081 or via email at firstname.lastname@example.org.